The Student Reader booklets are designed to help students with reading comprehension and learn about geography and

 (NYS Learning Standards: #1,3 & 4; Themes: GEO, MOV, GOV, TCC & SOC) Cost: $5,95 each (25 booklet minimum).

 Cobblers & Coopers: Craftsmen, Farmers and the Growth of Colonial New York, 1664-1765 covers the post-Dutch period of Colonial New York from 1664 until 1765.
 A focus of the reader is on the important craftsmen and nearby farmers in Colonial New York City, Albany and Kingston who contributed to the economy of the colony.
 The role of the new colonists (French-Huguenots, Palatine Germans and Scots-Irish) will be part of the reader.
 The various communities the new colonists established in the Hudson, Schoharie and Mohawk Valleys will also be included.
 Suggested questions are throughout the booklet to enhance student reading and comprehension of this period of development in New York..

 (NYS Learning Standards: 1,3 & 4; Themes: MOV, TCC, GEO, SOC & GOV) Cost: $5.95 each (25 booklet minimum)

-The Blessings of Liberty student booklet is intended to enhance NYS Learning Standards & Themes.
-The booklet teaches students about the US federal government with its three branches.
-Historical background is provided in the reader on the Articles of Confederation, the Constitutional Convention, the 1787 Constitution, and its ratification process.
+The Blessings of Liberty student reader booklet teaches students about the three branches of the US federal government.
+Historical background is provided throughout the reader on the Articles of Confederation, the Constitutional Convention, the 1787 Constitution, and its ratification process.
+A focus of the reader is to help students learn about balance of powers and checks & balances in government.
 Suggested questions for the students are throughout and at the end of the booklet.

 (NYS Learning Standards: #1 & #5; Themes: GEO & GOV) Cost: $5.95 (25 booklet minimum).

-Patriots of Liberty is a student booklet on the American Revolution in New York.
+Patriots of Liberty are two student booklets on the American Revolution in New York.
 Patriots looks at the divisions in New York and the war by year and region.
-There are two volumes to the reader.
 Volume I covers the protests by the Sons of Liberty 1765 to the end of 1776 with Thomas Paine's pamphlet, The Crisis.
 The second volume picks up with the British Plan to conquer New York in 1777 and concludes with the evacuation of NYC in 1783.
+The Patriots of Liberty readers can be purchased either together or separately.

 (NYS Learning Standards: #1, #3 & #4; Themes: MOV, TCC, GEO, SOC & GOV) Cost: $7.95 for two vol.; $5.95 each for separate volumes (25 booklet minimum).